-Minnesota ranks 7th in the nation for installed capacity for electricity generated from wind.
+Minnesota ranks 7th in the nation for installed capacity for electricity generated from wind and 8th for share of electricity produced from wind.
 It’s also a leading producer of ethanol.

-Two nuclear plants, both owned by Xcel Energy generate 22 percent of the electricity produced in Minnesota.
-Coal-fired power plants account for 50 percent of energy produced.
+Two nuclear plants, both owned by Xcel Energy, generate 23 percent of the electricity produced in Minnesota.
+Coal-fired power plants account for 37 percent of energy produced.
 The Twin Cities region also operates two petroleum refineries.

 Sources: Minnesota Department of Revenue, Sales Tax Factsheet, Utilities Used in Production, http://www.revenue.state.mn.us/businesses/sut/factsheets/FS129.pdf.
 American Wind Energy Association, Wind Energy State